-Once the path is in place, you can add some of the dirt you removed back into your trench between the pavers.
+Then you can add some of the dirt you removed back into your trench between the pavers.

-3. Plant Border Succulents and Ground Cover
+3. Plant Ground Cover

 You can tear each sedum tile into several smaller five-inch pieces and place them around your beds.
 The pieces will grow and spread.
 Just check that each piece you cut has a few different varieties of sedums for interest.